 bit is already set.
 That’s because whoever set that bit already

-set all the ancestors’ descendant dirty bits, so we don’t need to do
+set all the ancestors’ descendant dirty bits.This optimization is important

 We’ll need to clear the descendant bits after